 Viticulture in Slovenia Is Divided Into Three Wine Regions

-The climate plays a very important role in the wine positioning of Slovenia, in Central Europe.
-Located between the southern slope of the Alps and the shores of the Mediterranean, viticulture is subject to climatic hazards which can cause the harvest to varying from single to double and influence the quality.
+The climate plays a very important role in the wine positioning of Slovenia in Central Europe.
+Located between the southern slope of the Alps and the shores of the Mediterranean, viticulture is subject to climatic hazards, which can cause the harvest to vary from single to double and influence the quality.

 The climate in eastern Slovenia is continental.
 July and August are the hottest months, while January is the coldest.
 The coldest temperature ever recorded is −17 ° C, while the highest temperature is 37 ° C. Frost is possible from October to April.
 The rainiest months are the months of June to November, with more than 100 mm of precipitation.
 The driest months are January and February, with around 30mm of precipitation.

 We Can Cite Two Types of Climate Which Follow One Another in Slovenia:

 – The Northwest enjoys an alpine climate with moderate temperatures in summer but cold in winter.
 The Adriatic coast and most of the province of Primorska (the westernmost) enjoys a Mediterranean climate with warm sunny days and mild winters.

 – In eastern Slovenia, on the other hand, the continental climate predominates, with hot summers and cold winters.
 The coldest month is January, with an average daytime temperature of -2 ° C, and the hottest is July, with an average temperature of 20 ° C.